-Once you've selected the best keywords to target, you'll need to optimize your website or web page for those keywords.
-This process is known as on-site optimization.
+Once you’ve selected the best keywords to target, you’ll need to optimize your website or web page for those keywords.
+This process is known as on-page SEO.

-On-site optimization is the process of making sure your website or web page is as search engine friendly as possible.
-This includes a number of different factors, such as the content on your website or web page, the structure of your website or web page, and the code on your website or web page.
+On-page SEO is the process of making sure your website or web page is as search-engine friendly as possible.
+This includes several factors, such as the content on your website or web page, the structure of your website or web page, and the code on your website or web page.

 One of the most important aspects of on-site optimization is making sure your content is keyword rich.
 This means using your keywords throughout your content, including in the title, in the body, and in the keywords section of your website or web page.